ridedott/merge-me-action/README.md

 By default, this GitHub Action assumes merge category is `MAJOR`.
 This feature looks at the title of the PR to figure out what is being updated.
-A dependabot style title such as: `bump @types/jest from 26.0.12 to 27.0.13` is expected.
+A dependabot style title such as: `chore(deps): bump @types/jest from 26.0.12 to 27.0.13` is expected.
 You can override the merge category by changing the value of `PRESET` parameter (one of `MAJOR`, `MINOR` or `PATCH`):